bokiwang/bokiwang.github.io/_pages/research.md

 I use neuromodulation to tackle this question.
 Neuromodulation, by its name, is to modulate neural activity purposefully. _Can we enhance visuospatial function through neuromodulation, and thereby enhance motor skill learning?_ Answering these questions can reveal an opportunity to improve motor learning, which ultimately leads to better performance.

 Below are my recent projects for this research.
-Lots to write about :exploding_head:, and I am working on it.
-All the titles are out there so that you can get a :eyes: of what I am doing.
+I am working on developing the contents, but all the titles are out there so that you can get a :eyes: of what I am doing.